particle-iot/docs/src/content/reference/device-os/firmware.md

 The Power Manager API provides a way to set PMIC (Power Management IC) settings such as input volage, input current limit, charge current, and charge termination voltage using a simple API.
 The Power Manager settings are persistent and saved in configuration flash so you can set them once and they will continue to be used.

+For full sample code sample code for logging power settings to USB serial debug, see the [power supply guide](/hardware/power/power-supply-guide/#power-settings-example).

 To set the Power Manager configuration, create a `SystemPowerConfiguration` object and use the methods below to adjust the settings:

 ---